Random phase approximation-based local natural orbital coupled cluster theory: Theory

 The evaluation of drCCD density matrices [\cref{eq:mp2_dm}] required for constructing RPA-based LNOs and the calculation of the SOSEX external correction [\cref{eq:Ec_ext_SOSEX}] both necessitate reconstructing the $T$ amplitudes from the factorized representation in \cref{eq:drCCD_T_U}.
 For each LO, the associated CPU and memory costs scale as $O(N^4)$ and $O(N^3)$, respectively, with the peak memory requirement further reducible to $O(N^2)$ by constructing $T$ in batches.

 The quartic-scaling drCCD algorithm was originally developed for molecular systems~\cite{Hebelmann12PRA,Kallay15JCP}.
 Here, we extend this framework to periodic solids with explicit $k$-point sampling, enabling periodic RPA-based LNO-CC calculations.
-The computational cost of the periodic drCCD implementation scales as $O(N_k^2 n^4)$, which is asymptotically more favorable than the $O(N_k^3 n^5)$ scaling of periodic DF-MP2.
+The computational cost of the periodic drCCD implementation scales as $O(N_k^2 n^4)$, which is asymptotically more favorable than the $O(N_k^3 n^5)$ scaling of periodic DF-MP2, where $N_k$ denotes the number of $k$-points sampling the Brillouin zone.
 The corresponding memory cost scales as $O(N_k^2 n^3)$ for storing the $U$ amplitudes, which is modest and comparable to that of DF-MP2.
 Further implementation details of the quartic-scaling periodic drCCD algorithm will be reported elsewhere~\cite{GongInprep}.